Last Updated on

 Test everything – test pricing, test different audiences to target, test ad copy and creative, test different images on your product pages.

-Launch a Mobile App
+9. Launch a Mobile App

-Mobile apps help you improve conversion rate for mobile users, by offering a better, smoother, self-contained experience on mobile.
+Mobile apps help you improve conversion rate for mobile users, by offering a smoother, self-contained experience on mobile.

 They give you access to push notifications, which you can use for promotional campaigns, and to recover abandoned carts.

-They help you get more loyal, repeat customers, who can become valuable assets for your referral program and send new customers your way.
+They help you get more loyal, repeat customers, who become valuable assets for your referral program and send new customers your way.

-There’s a reason so many brands today have their own app.
-The mobile commerce market is booming, to the tune of more than $2 trillion per year worldwide, and shoppers on the whole prefer apps to mobile websites, spending more time and money and converting at a higher rate.
+The mobile commerce market is booming, to the tune of more than $2 trillion per year worldwide, and shoppers on the whole prefer apps to mobile websites, spending more time and money and converting at a higher rate in mobile apps.

-How to Launch an App
+How to Launch a Mobile App (And Reduce CAC)

 If you don’t already have a mobile app, and think you simply can’t afford such an investment, think again.